 Details of nerve damage in Tramadol users

 Peripheral neuropathy usually starts as tingling sensations in the fingers and toes.
-The number of Tramadol users with this problem is less than 1%.
+The number of users with this problem is less than 1%.
 Any persons experiencing such effects are recommended to consult with the healthcare provider right away.

 Is it possible to avoid nerve damage associated with Tramadol use?

-Even if you experience unbearable side effects while on Tramadol, consult with the doctor first for pain-relieving alternatives as abruptly stopping its use can result in withdrawal symptoms.
+Even if you experience unbearable side effects while on Tramadol, consult with the doctor first for pain-relieving alternatives as abruptly stopping its use can result in Tramadol withdrawal symptoms.
 In the off chance that you are experiencing early signs of nerve damage, notify the healthcare provider right away without any delay.
 Your medications would be altered accordingly.

-Tramadol is synthetic opioid that has lesser potential for addiction or dependence.
-Even if you build tolerance quickly, be sure to get the dosage adjusted only with the help of the doctor.
+Tramadol is synthetic opioid that has a lesser potential for addiction or dependence.
+Even if you build tolerance quickly, be sure to get the Tramadol dosage adjusted only with the help of the doctor.
 Any other drugs being taken should always be reported to the physician at the time of getting the Tramadol prescription so that unwarranted interactions can be avoided.
 While it is possible to develop nerve damage with this drug, this rare side effect should not deter you from getting effective pain relief treatment.